MaxGruebmeyer/info1-sweeper/README.md

 Note that running `task build/run` under windows requires Git Bash since we need some of the cli tools installed with it (e.g. sed, find, xargs).
 Since time was of the essence we opted to reuse the `build-shell` task instead of writing a new build task for windows in CMD/Powershell.
 However, even though the current version requires Git Bash the task works on Git Bash, PowerShell, as well as CMD.

-#### Open Taskfile Todos

-- TODO (GM): Find someone with a MacOs (Samu?) to test build-linux!
-- TODO (GM): Implement `task test` for running all (unit) tests
-- TODO (GM): Maybe put `compile.sh` and `compile.ps1` into an e.g. `util` folder?
-- TODO (GM): Adjust build scripts and Taskfile so it goes down multiple layers into src (if required)
-- TODO: If you're feeling fancy implement a PS-only version of compile.ps1 and use it in build-windows instead of the current version.

 ### Building via Script